 From there he moved on to Cincinnati, San Francisco, Seattle, followed by our Wonderful Land of the Sky.

 Frank is the recipient of many honors, including the George Foster Peabody award, for excellence in reporting of the 1989 San Francisco earthquake.

-Frank and his wife - artist Barbara Fisher - make their home in the historic Montford community of Asheville.
-Their daughter Melissa - a North Carolina State graduate - lives in Brooklyn, New York and works in the fashion industry.
+Frank and his wife, artist Barbara Fisher, make their home in the historic Montford neighborhood of Asheville.
+Their daughter Melissa, a North Carolina State graduate, lives in Brooklyn, New York and works in the fashion industry.